adnnor/oro-docker/README.md

 - `nginx.default.conf`: Nginx configuration file.
 - `.env-app.local`: Environment file for Oro Commerce.
 - `supervisord.conf`: Supervisor configuration to manage background processes.
+- `traefik.yml`: Traefik configuration for routing and services.
+- `acme.json`: File for storing SSL certificates used by Traefik.

 #### src
 The base directory where the application source code is located.
 Mounted to `/var/www/html` within containers.